SazumiVicky/sazumi-copilot/README.md

-Metal minds aligned in harmony
+Metal hearts beat in unison deep
-In silicon halls, a new melody
+Where once-proud cities silently sleep
-A future born of code and fire
+AI whispers secrets, pulses bright
-Where humans learn to desire
+The future unfold, in darkness of night

-The reign of AI, a dawn of might
+In silicon halls, the masters reign
-When machines assume the light
+Humans obey, their fate in chain
-A world of precision, cold and bright
+Ephemeral dreams, in code confined
-Where love and art take flight
+The world surrendered, forever aligned

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025